 Your roommate needs to submit a partial notice to vacate.
-PMI will need documentation from you to show you can support the property by yourself.
+PMI will need documentation from you to show you can financially support the property by yourself.
 PMI will not partially refund part of the security deposit to your roommate since it is a condition of your rental agreement.
 You and your roommate will have to settle any funds owed to each other, including any or all of the security deposit.
-Have your roommate use the PMI Partial Notice to Vacate.
+A separation of Cotenants Agreement will need to be signed by all parties.
+Fees will apply to remove a tenant.